 Some researchers speculate, that Prehistoric wealth inequality and its transmission across generations is evident in opulent burials of children and other mortuary practices during the Gravettian/Pavlovian and later Paleolithic cultures of Eurasia.
 Although the archaeological evidence indicates the presence of prehistoric inequality, it does not allow precise estimates of its degree or the extent of its intergenerational transmission that would permit comparison across differing production systems and historical epochs.

-All early agrarian states, on the contrary, were socially stratified (Sumer, Ancient Egypt, and Mycenaean Greece).
+“….early agrarian states were socially stratified (Sumer, Ancient Egypt, and Mycenaean Greece).
 The parallel emergence of agriculture and social stratification suggests that both developments were in some way related.

 The ability to produce a surplus of food lies at the core of many theories of social stratification.
 Surplus food is required to support a non-food-producing upper class.
 Agriculture has the potential to yield a surplus, and that explains why agrarian societies can be stratified.
 Hunter-gatherers, on the other hand, are always living on the edge of subsistence: chronically undernourished and constantly threatened by famine.
 They are thus unable to afford a class of non-food-producers.
 Pearson (1957), for instance, argued that all societies have the potential to produce food in excess of biological necessity.
 It is the social organization what generates a surplus, and not the other way round.
 Sahlins (1998) maintains that the key precondition for social stratification is not the ability to produce surplus food, but the feasibility of food storage.
 Without storage, Sahlins argues, there is no accumulation of wealth, and without wealth, social inequalities cannot exist.